magnusmetz/magnusmetz.github.io/about.md

 ---
 {% include JB/setup %}

+This blog is an open source project.
+You cannot only use the source code of this blog and use it for other purposes you also can contribute if you want.

+## Contribute
-This page shows you all the instructions on how to contribute to this blog.
-Before you get started, you need to fork the [magnusmetz.github.io](https://github.com/magnusmetz.github.io) repository to your own Github account (click the `Fork` button).
+As this blog is stored on Github and open source you eiter can contribute to this blog or use it for your personal belongings on another domain (e.g. through Github page).
+For both ways you get started, you need to fork the [magnusmetz.github.io](https://github.com/magnusmetz.github.io) repository to your own Github account (click the `Fork` button).
 You are assumed to have basic knowledge of GIT and R.

 ## New Article